February 14, 2025

 A glimpse into the future of space biology

-The groundbreaking Arthrospira-C experiment was successfully carried out at the Microgravity User Support Centre (MUSC) at the DLR site in Cologne-Porz.
-The aim of the experiment was to investigate the ability of cyanobacteria (Limnospira indica, also known as spirulina) to produce oxygen and edible biomass under the special conditions of microgravity.
-The experiments took place in a specially developed bioreactor that enables continuous growth.
-This was equipped with precise light and nutrient supply systems and monitored by the MUSC for the entire duration of the mission.
+The groundbreaking Arthrospira-C experiment was successfully monitored and commanded from the Microgravity User Support Centre (MUSC) at the DLR site in Cologne-Porz.
+The aim of the experiment was to investigate the ability of cyanobacteria (Limnospira indica PCC8005, also known as spirulina) to produce oxygen and edible biomass in a continuous regime, under the special conditions of microgravity and space radiation.
+The experiment took place in specially developed bioreactors, that enable continuous growth.
+They were designed by Redwire Space Europe.
+Cyanobacteria were supplied with precise nutrient amounts and light settings based on the pre-flight experiments of the team at SCK CEN.

 Scientific significance